fengshang1972/EPANETMSX2Manual/docs/2_framework.rst

    while at the same time reacting with other bulk species and with the pipe wall surface.

-b. *Dispersive transport in pipes*: due to the differences of concentrations and flow velocities, bulk species spread from highly concentrated to less concentrated areas.
+b. *Dispersive transport in pipes*: due to the differences of concentration and the distribution of the radial flow velocity, bulk species spread from highly concentrated to less concentrated areas.

 c. *Mixing at pipe junctions*: at junctions receiving inflow from two or more links the flows are assumed to undergo complete and